hanez/fun/README.md

 Influenced by Bash, **[C](https://en.wikipedia.org/wiki/The_C_Programming_Language)**, Go, **[Lua](https://www.lua.org/)**, **[Python](https://www.python.org/)**, and Rust (Most influences came from linked languages).

-Fun is and will ever be 100% free under the terms of the [ISC-License](https://opensource.org/license/isc-license-txt).
+Fun is and will ever be 100% free under the terms of the [Apache-2.0-License](https://opensource.org/license/apache-2-0).

 ## Idea

-* Simplicity
+- Simplicity
-* Consistency
+- Consistency
-* Joy in coding
+- Joy in coding
-* Fun!
+- Fun!

 ## Characteristics

-* Dynamic and optionally statically typed
+- Dynamic and optionally statically typed
-* Type safety
+- Type safety
-* Written in C
+- Written in C and Fun
-* Internal libs are written with no_camel_case even when written in Fun
+- Internal libs are written with no_camel_case even when written in Fun, except class Names
-* Only a minimal function set is written in C and most other core libraries are implemented in Fun
+- Only a minimal function set is written in C, and most other core functions and libraries are implemented in Fun

 ## The Fun Manifesto